Home Apartments Transport The Area Athens Guide Parking Blog

 📍 Pl.
 Monastirakiou 2, Athens 105 55

-Since 1879 — one of Athens's most historic restaurants.
-Great kebab, souvlaki, pork gyros and classic Greek dishes at tables right on the square.
+Since 1879 — one of Athens's historic restaurants.
+Kebab, souvlaki, pork gyros and classic Greek dishes at tables right on the square.
 Open daily until late.

 If you'd rather stay close to us for drinks and a relaxed dinner, without dealing with the metro, there are two very good options right by Pedion tou Areos: